AI Automation

 Compare these two versions of the same follow-up:

-Human version: "Hey [First Name] — just wanted to make sure that quote we sent over made sense.
-Happy to answer any questions or adjust anything before you decide. — Mike"
+Human: "Hey [First Name] — just wanted to make sure that quote we sent over made sense.
+Happy to answer any questions or tweak anything before you decide. — Mike"

 One of these converts.
 The other gets deleted.